About CHEC

 After seeing the needs in the rural areas, President Roosevelt signed an executive order on May 11, 1935, establishing the Rural Electrification Administration (REA), bringing electricity to isolated rural areas not serviced by private utilities.
 The idea of providing federal assistance to accomplish rural electrification gained ground rapidly.
 After World War II ended, rural electric systems multiplied and began supplying electric service to rural areas across the nation.

 Many volunteers spent long hours soliciting prospective members.
-A total of 450 members paid a $5 membership to join the organization within the first three weeks.
+Within the first three weeks, a total of 450 members paid a $5 membership fee to join the organization.

-Today our electricity is generated by Associated Electric Cooperative, Inc., and transmitted through KAMO Power's transmission lines to 13 substations located at Stigler, Enterprise, Porum, Tenkiller, Sallisaw, Akins, Muldrow, Humphrey, Keota, Marble City, Nicut, Vian and Liberty.
-CHEC is serving just under 18,000 meters and operates almost 3,000 miles of line from those substations.
+Today, our electricity is generated by Associated Electric Cooperative, Inc., and transmitted through KAMO Power's transmission lines to 13 substations located at Stigler, Enterprise, Porum, Tenkiller, Sallisaw, Akins, Muldrow, Humphrey, Keota, Marble City, Nicut, Vian, and Liberty.
+CHEC serves just over 18,000 meters and operates just over 3,000 miles of line from those substations.

 CHEC is a member-owned not-for-profit electric cooperative and is governed by a seven-member board of trustees.
 At the end of each year, margins are allocated to members in the form of capital credits.
-As of December 31, 2018, CHEC has paid back all margins to members through the year of 1999 and a portion of 2000.
-In December of 2018, CHEC retired $1,038,385.26 in patronage capital to its members.
+As of December 2023, CHEC has returned over $18 Million in patronage capital credits to its members.